A complete history of HBCU men's basketball in the NCAA tournament’s First Four and play-in games

 School Breakdown

-Texas Southern has the most First Four and opening-round appearances of any HBCU men's basketball program, winning three of its five games.
-The Tigers last appeared and won a First Four game in 2022.
+Texas Southern has the most First Four and opening-round appearances of any HBCU men's basketball program, winning three of its six games.
+The Tigers last appeared in a First Four game in 2023 and last won a First Four game in 2022.

 Here's a look at the appearance of HBCUs in the First Four and opening round.